 Click here for other works at this siteClick here for other works connected to C.E.
 Kempe & Co LtdFurther reading

-1892Two-light window with standing figures and a scene of the three women at the empty tomb below.
-The left-hand figure holds a cross and an open book, while the right-hand figure is dressed in red as a cardinal with a lion.
+1892Two-light window with standing figures and a scene of the risen Christ meeting Mary Magdalene below.
+The left-hand figure holds a triple cross and wears a papal tiara, with a dove at his ear, while the right-hand figure wears a mitre and holds an elaborate crozier and a flaming heart.

 firm/studio: C.E.
-KempeChurch of St John, Barmouth, Gwyneddnorth wall of the sanctuary (window number: nIII)The window forms a pair with the adjacent window of the north chancel wall, depicting the four Latin fathers of the church.
-Ambrose is identified by the two opening words of the Ambrosian hymn, the 'Te Deum'.
+KempeChurch of St John, Barmouth, Gwyneddnorth wall of the sanctuary (window number: nII)The window forms a pair with the adjacent window of the north chancel wall, depicting the four Latin fathers of the church.

 Record added by Martin Crampin.
 Last updated on 16-05-2018